Dreaming381/lsss-wip/README.md

 You can download the latest binary version of the game here:
 <https://dreaming381.itch.io/lsss>

+## Getting Started

+The entry scene is called Title and Menu in the Scenes folder.
+From there you will be able to enter playmode.
+The game will use a gamepad as input if a gamepad is detected.
+Otherwise it will fall back to mouse and keyboard controls.

 ## Special Project Restrictions

 All assets in the game can be modified either directly in Unity (free UPM